Mrjet2025/Alabi-Kazeem-Oluwaseun/README.md

 # Portfolio

 ## About Me
-I am a passionate software developer with expertise in Python, IoT, embedded systems, mobile app development, and backend development.
-I have worked on various projects, including IoT devices and mobile applications.
+I am self-motivated, organized, a fast learner, and a passionate student.
+I respect humanity, enjoy responsibility, and am eager to take new challenges.
+I am a diligent, goal-oriented, love learning, and passionate about developing my tech skills.
+I aim to use my education, work experience, and multi-skill orientation to benefit society and the institution since I am passionate about helping students grow and develop.
 Additionally, I have experience in mathematical modeling, including infectious disease modeling.
-I am proficient in multiple programming languages and tools, including R, Dart, JavaScript, C++, and more.
 I am dedicated to continuous learning and innovation.

 ## Skills
 - *Software Development:* Flutter (Dart)